Council Tax information

 Why not sign up for Direct Debit for those services like Council Tax that you can pay by monthly instalments.

-From 1 April 2024, the maximum Council Tax support award reduces from 91.5% to 80% of the Council Tax liability.
+The maximum Council Tax Support award is 80% of the Council Tax liability for working age residents.
 This means that the level of council tax support you receive may be less.
 This change does not affect care leavers or pension age customers.

 Online Services